codeneuro/neurofinder/README.md

 ]
 ```

-If you are working in Python, you can generate this file just by storing your results in a dictionary and writing it to a JSON string
+If you are in Python, you can generate this file by storing your results in a dictionary and writing it to a JSON string:

 ```python
 import json